SDFDiff: Differentiable Rendering of Signed Distance Fields for 3D Shape Optimization: Learning-based Single-view Reconstruction

-We compare our method with the state-of-the-art approaches \cite{kato2018, liu2019softras, chen2019learning} in terms of 3D IoU scores in Table~\ref{tbl:iou}.
+{\bf Quantitative Evaluation.} We compare our method with the state-of-the-art~\cite{kato2018, liu2019softras} in terms of 3D IoU scores in Table~\ref{tbl:iou}.
 Our method can reconstruct shapes with finer details in the 13 categories.
-In addition, the IoU show that our results achieve higher accuracy.
-Our scores have surpassed other approaches in most of the categories.
+In addition, the IoU numbers show that our results achieve higher accuracy, where our scores surpass other approaches in most of the categories.
+A comparison to Chen et al.~\cite{NIPS2019_9156} is omitted because they use different data preprocessing than the other methods~\cite{kato2018, liu2019softras}.